dotnet/docs/docs/standard/modern-web-apps-azure-architecture/azure-hosting-recommendations-for-asp-net-web-apps.md

 # Azure hosting recommendations for ASP.NET Core web apps

-> "Line-of-business leaders everywhere are bypassing IT departments to get applications from the cloud (aka SaaS) and paying for them like they would a magazine subscription.
+> "Line-of-business leaders everywhere are bypassing IT departments to get applications from the cloud (also known as SaaS) and paying for them like they would a magazine subscription.
 And when the service is no longer required, they can cancel the subscription with no equipment left unused in the corner."
 > _\- Daryl Plummer, Gartner analyst_

 Whatever your application's needs and architecture, Microsoft Azure can support it.
 Your hosting needs can be as simple as a static website or a sophisticated application made up of dozens of services.
 For ASP.NET Core monolithic web applications and supporting services, there are several well-known configurations that are recommended.
 The recommendations on this article are grouped based on the kind of resource to be hosted, whether full applications, individual processes, or data.